If somebody a few years ago would have said to me… “Luke, what are your life values?” my reply would have been “huh?”

 One of the first steps to explore your life values to is sit down in a quiet space, maybe put your headphones on and listen to some calming music (works for me), and really start to think about the things that you value in life.
 Not what your parents value or what your best friend values but what you value.

 And, then when we identify our life values, we have to be courageous enough to make the necessary changes in our lives to see the rewards and start living in alignment with our life values.

-I don’t know about you but throughout my teens, and into adulthood no one advise me to do this.
+I don’t know about you but throughout my teens, and into adulthood no one advised me to do this.

 So all of that is where part of the problem lies.
 Most people don’t know their life values because they haven’t spent the time to think about what they might be, identify them and get into the habit of checking in every so often to see if they’ve changed.

 I have an idea of why… and that idea is because people – yeah you and me get caught up in life so much.
 We live in an ever-busy world where people are just “busy” for the sake of being “busy” and don’t spend the time to just be and connect with there inner selves.
 They don’t connect with who they are as a human being, they don’t reflect (or if they do it’s rushed) and just jump from one thing to another.

 This is also why people are unhappy, miserable, and frustrated.
 Think about it… let’s just say one of my life values is “purpose” and all the time I’m “busy” doing things that don’t serve that purpose.
 When this happens, we have a problem here…